gorop51-2/gorop51-2/README.md

 ###

-<p align="left">I'm a newbie data scientist and on my third year at the technical university called «VGLTU» in Russia, Voronezh, studying «Information Systems and Technology» specialization.
-I finished the "Data Science Specialist" course from Yandex and am now taking "Mathematics for Data Analysis" course.
+<p align="left">I'm a newbie data scientist and on my fourth year at the technical university called «VGLTU» in Russia, Voronezh, studying «Information Systems and Technology» specialization.
+In 2026 completed an internship at "АГРОЭКО" as an analyst at IAD, where he was involved in uploading and preparing data from 1C:ERP for veterinary audit and P2P procurement audit.
+Before I finished the "Data Science Specialist" course from Yandex and am now taking "Mathematics for Data Analysis" course.
 I know Python really well and have used libraries like Pandas, Numpy, Matplotlib and Scikit-learn.
 I also know SQL, as I learned it from online courses and my university.
 I have some experience with C++ too.
 In addition to the projects made for the DS course, which you can see in my profile, I've built a few Telegram bots and worked on a project scraping russian patent documents to create a database using their information to train a model.</p>

 ###